haowenz/chromap/README.md

 data case.
 User can specify the sequence structure through option **--read-format**.
 The value is a comma-separated string, each field in the string is also a semi-comma-splitted string

-    [r1|r2|bc]:start0/start1/...:end0/end1/...:strand
+    [r1|r2|bc]:start:end:strand
 The start and end are inclusive and -1 means the end of the read.
-User may use '/' symbol to specify multiple segments.
+User may use multiple fields to specify non-consecutive segments, e.g. bc:0:15,bc:32:-1.
 The strand is presented by '+' and '-' symbol, if '-' the barcode will be reverse-complemented after extraction.
 The strand symbol can be omitted if it is '+' and is ignored on r1 and r2.
 For example, when the barcode is in the first 16bp of read1, one can use the option `-1 read1.fq.gz -2 read2.fq.gz --barcode read1.fq.gz --read-format bc:0:15,r1:16:-1`